2002 Alabama Crimson Tide football team

-Summary

-The team was led by second-year head coach Dennis Franchione.
-The team began the season with a 4–1 record, only losing a very close game to then #8 ranked Oklahoma.
-On October 5, the Crimson Tide lost another hard-fought game to the #4 Georgia 27–25 at home.
-The team would then defeat their next five opponents by an average of 24.4 points.
-In the 2002 Iron Bowl, the team was defeated by the Auburn Tigers by a score of 17–7.
-The team would end their season by defeating Hawaii.
-Though the team finished at 10–3 (6–2) and atop the SEC West standings, they were ineligible to play in the postseason due to receiving NCAA sanctions in 2001.
+Alabama began the season with a 4–1 record, only losing a close game at No. 8 Oklahoma.
+On October 5, the Crimson Tide lost another hard-fought game to the No. 4 Georgia, 27–25, at home.
+The team then defeated their next five opponents by an average of 24.4 points.
+In the Iron Bowl, the Alabama lost to Auburn Tigers by a score of 17–7.
+The Crimson Tide ended their season with a winHawaii.

-On December 5, head coach Dennis Franchione left the University of Alabama to take a head coaching job at Texas A&M which was left vacant by the firing of R. C. Slocum.
+On December 5, Franchione left Alabama to take the head football coaching job at Texas A&M University, which was left vacant by the firing of R. C. Slocum.